Gleyber Torres Preview, Player Props: Yankees vs. Royals

 Gleyber Torres At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 41st, his on-base percentage ranks 44th, and he is 60th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 37th, his on-base percentage ranks 41st, and he is 59th in the league in slugging.

-- In 15.4% of his games this year, he has hit a long ball, and 3.7% of his trips to the plate.
+- He has hit a home run in 24 games this year (15.3%), leaving the park in 3.7% of his chances at the plate.

-- In 28.8% of his games this year, Torres has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in two contests.
+- Torres has had an RBI in 46 games this season (29.3%), including 20 multi-RBI outings (12.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.